raymuncito/eaglercraftoffline/readme.md

 just for people whose school blocked all eaglercraft websites

-# why does it say "scrambled_egg3" at the top?
+# why does it say "raymuncito" at the top?

-thats my username :D
+thats my username

 # where did ArchMC go?